wanderwallet/wander-docs/devtools/arlocal-devtools.md

 </div>

-The new [`arlocal`](https://github.com/textury/arlocal) allows developers to easily interact with their local or public testnet without having to run scripts to perform certain actions.
+The new [`ArLocal`](https://github.com/textury/arlocal) Devtools allow developers to easily interact with their local or public testnet without having to run scripts to perform certain actions.
 The tool can be accessed by opening the browser's devtools and clicking on the `ArLocal` tab.

 {% hint style="warning" %}
 **Note:** ArLocal Devtools is only available in the [**ArConnect BETA**](beta.md).